turtl/desktop/README.md

 ## Setup

 Let's assume you have Node.js/NPM install already.
 Make sure you have [NWJS](https://github.com/nwjs/nw.js) installed on your machine and in your PATH.
+Also the `rsync` utility is used throughout the Turtl build processes, so please make sure you have it installed.

 ```bash
 mkdir turtl